Ibuna/elobl/README.md

 <img src="/github_image/BarChart.jpg?raw=true" alt="Bundesliga Elo Ranking" width="800">
 </p>

-More visualizations will be done wit flourish studio.
+More visualizations will be done with flourish studio.

 See this one as a first example: